 Timeline

-September 24, 2025 is the last date to experience Animation Courtyard, Disney Jr. Play and Dance!, and Star Wars Launch Bay (The Little Mermaid – A Musical Adventure and Walt Disney Presents will not be impacted).
+September 24, 2025 was the last date to experience Animation Courtyard, Disney Jr. Play and Dance!, and Star Wars Launch Bay (The Little Mermaid – A Musical Adventure and Walt Disney Presents will not be impacted).
 The opening timeframe for the new experience, The Magic of Disney Animation, is given only as 2026.
 You can read more about new and upcoming attractions at Disney World here.

 Commentary